gcabebe/16S-rRNA-plotting-py/README.md

 -  PcoA plots using Bray-Curtis distances

 # Setup
 The python code is run through a shell script.
-If using Windows, download [Git for Windows](https://gitforwindows.org/).
+If using Windows, use Windows PowerShell or download [Git for Windows](https://gitforwindows.org/).
+For Mac users use terminal.

 The following Python 3 libraries are required:
 - pandas